ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    2. Once downloaded then unzip the file into a particular location.
 It contains the following folder structure.
       - bin : It contains the client UI and service binaries in encrypted format.
       - lib : It contains the library required for the application to run.
-      - props : It contains the property file that will be used by application.
       - cer  : It contains the certificate used to communicate with the MOSIP server.
       - db : It contains the encrypted derby database.
       - run.bat : batch file to launch the application.